wso2/docs-choreo-dev/en/docs/references/define-configurable-variables.md

 10. Click **Deploy**.

-     Once Choreo completes the deployment, the **Configurables** field indicates that the Rest API has a configured key.
+     Once Choreo completes the deployment, the **Configurables** field indicates that the REST API has a configured key.

       ![Configurables](../assets/img/configurables/configurables.png){.cInlineImage-full}